sebasmonia/tfsmacs/README.md

 ### Initial setup

-If you have never worked with TFS before, the function `tfsmacs-setup-collection` will help you setup your workspace and mappings.
+If you have never worked with TFS before, the function `tfsmacs-setup-workspace` will help you setup your workspace and mappings.
 Just follow the prompts.
+The next step is downloading code from the server, you can navigate the directories with `tfsmacs-server-directories`.
+Once you have found the directory you are interested in, place the point over it and press "G".
+This will create the necessary directories in your local environment and download the files.

 ### Target selection